shpongledsummer/atmospheric-weather-card/README.md

 <br>

-This is the default and works for most setups.
-With `sun_entity` configured, the card shows the sun during the day and the moon at night, and its colors match whatever your Home Assistant theme is doing.
-If your theme stays one color, the card stays that color.
-If your theme switches between light and dark, the card follows along.
+Android and iOS can auto-toggle dark mode based on sunrise and sunset, and this use case is exactly what this card was designed for.
+With `sun_entity` configured, the card shows the sun during the day and the moon at night, automatically syncing its colors to whatever your Home Assistant theme is doing.

 ```yaml
 sun_entity: sun.sun
 ```

-> Android (and possibly iOS) can auto-toggle dark mode based on sunrise/sunset.
-If your HA theme follows the system setting, your entire dashboard and this card stay in sync with the real day/night cycle, which is basically what this card was built for and where it looks best.
+**Important Note on Themes:** Since many themes do not automatically switch based on the sun, you might want the card to ignore your theme and just follow the sun instead.
+Fully custom configurations to achieve this are explained below.

 </details>